ontolex/frequency-attestation-corpus-information/index.md

 > --------
 > ### Attestation (Class)
 > **URI:** [http://www.w3.org/nl/lemon/frac#Attestation](http://www.w3.org/nl/lemon/frac#Attestation)
 >  An **Attestation** is a `frac:Observation` that represents one exact or normalized quotation  or  excerpt  from  a  source  document  that  illustrates a  particular  form,  sense,  lexeme  or  features  such  as  spelling variation,  morphology,  syntax,  collocation,  register.
-An attestation MUST have an `rdf:value`, it CAN have a `frac:attestationGloss`, and it SHOULD have a `frac:corpus` or `frac:locus` object to identify the source of this material.
+An attestation SHOULD have an `rdf:value`, it CAN have a `frac:gloss`, and it SHOULD have a `frac:corpus` or `frac:locus` object to identify the source of this material.
-For an attestation, `rdf:value` represents the text content of the dictionary quotation.
+For an attestation, `rdf:value` represents the text of a quotation as represented in the original source.
+If that needs to be distinguished or is different from the way how it is represented in the dictionary, FrAC users should use `frac:gloss` for the latter purpose.
-> **SubClassOf:** `rdf:value` exactly 1
+> **SubClassOf:** `rdf:value` max 1
 > **SubClassOf:** `frac:Observation`
 >
 > ------